mongodb/terraform-provider-mongodbatlas/examples/starter/Readme.md

 * Terraform v0.13 or greater
 * A MongoDB Atlas account
 * provider.mongodbatlas: version = "~> 0.9.1"
-* Some users (see [here](https://github.com/mongodb/terraform-provider-mongodbatlas/issues/1083)) have reported issues deploying this starter example M1 CPU.
-If issue perisis, suggest deploying instead on x86 linux instead.
+* Some users (see [here](https://github.com/mongodb/terraform-provider-mongodbatlas/issues/1083)) have reported issues deploying this starter example with Mac M1 CPU.
+If issue persists, suggest deploying instead on x86 linux if possible.
 See list of supported binaries [here](https://github.com/mongodb/terraform-provider-mongodbatlas/releases/tag/v1.8.1)

 ## Usage